 4. Add node and observe linear scaling

-Add a node to the universe.
+Add a node to the universe with the same flags.

 Now you should have 4 nodes.
 Refresh the tablet-servers page to see the statistics update.
 Shortly, you should see the new node performing a comparable number of reads and writes as the other nodes.
 The 36 tablets will now get distributed evenly across all the 4 nodes, leading to each node having 9 tablets.

 The YugabyteDB universe automatically lets the client know to use the newly added node for serving queries.
 This scaling out of client queries is completely transparent to the application logic, allowing the application to scale linearly for both reads and writes.

 5. Remove node and observe linear scale in

 Remove the recently added node from the universe.